Selling a house with sitting tenants in the UK

 Vacant possession means the tenant has left before completion, and the new owner takes the property empty.

-Selling with vacant possession opens the property to the full buyer pool, including mortgage-backed residential buyers.
-This typically achieves a higher price than selling with tenants in situ.
+Selling with vacant possession still opens the property to the full buyer pool, including mortgage-backed residential buyers, and typically achieves a higher headline price than selling with tenants in situ.

 Impact on sale price